This Thanksgiving, The Fight Begins At Dawn

 Writer: Carl Ellsworth (screenplay) and Jeremy Passmore (story)

 Co-starring: Chris Hemsworth (as Jed), Josh Peck (as Matt), Adrianne Palicki (as Toni), Josh Hutcherson (as Robert), Connor Cruise (as Daryl), Edwin Hodge (as Danny), Jeffrey Dean Morgan (as Col. Andy Tanner)

 Filming: Filmed in Michigan from September to December 2009.

-Box Office: Made $14m on its opening weekend in the US, ranking #7 in the box office.
+Box Office: Made $14m on its opening weekend in the US, ranking #7 in the box office, going on to take $44m there.
 Took $17m during first week in the US.
 Made $1m on opening week in Australia.
-Taken $43m domestically so far.

 In Red Dawn, a city in Washington state awakens to the surreal sight of foreign paratroopers dropping from the sky — shockingly, the U.S. has been invaded and their hometown is the initial target.
 Quickly and without warning, the citizens find themselves prisoners and their town under enemy occupation.
 Determined to fight back, a group of young patriots seek refuge in the surrounding woods, training and reorganizing themselves into a guerrilla group of fighters.
 Taking inspiration from their high school mascot, they call themselves the Wolverines, banding together to protect one another, liberate their town from its captors, and take back their freedom.